 Vetter (2011) recorded scavenging by spiders and its relationship to pest management of the brown recluse spider from California.
-Pekar et al., (2012) presented a prey race drives differentiation of biotypes in ant-eating spiders of the genus Zodarian from Iberian Peninsula.
+Pekar et al. (2012) presented a prey race drives differentiation of biotypes in ant-eating spiders of the genus Zodarian from Iberian Peninsula.
 An attempt was made by Long et al., (2012) to analyze the jumping spiders as predatory behaviour of firefly in flashing light.
-The potential of predatory spider, Argiope anasuja (Thorell) as a biocontrol agent of winter vegetable pest like Phyllotreta cruciferae has been discussed by Shunmugavelu and Ganesan (2012).
+The potential of predatory spider, Argiope anasuja (Thorell) as a biocontrol agent of winter vegetable pest, Phyllotreta cruciferae has been discussed by Shunmugavelu and Ganesan (2012).

-The prey selected behaviour of nocturnal web-building spider, Eriophora edax (Araneae: Araneidae) on predation strategy of Lepidoptera is reported by Meraz et al., (2012).
+The prey selection behaviour of nocturnal web-building spider, Eriophora edax (Araneae: Araneidae) among Lepidoptera is reported by Meraz et al., (2012).
 Karthikeyani and Kannan (2012) observed the feeding efficacy of huntsman spider, Heteropoda venatoria on Nilaparvata lugens, the brown plant hopper, the common pest on rice plants Oryza sativa.
-The Zodarian cesari species (Araneae: Zodariidae) as specialised ant eating predators in four citrus groves (Monzo et al., 2013)Dippenaar-Schoeman et al., (2013) discussed five agrobiont spider species that might play an important role as natural controlling agents of pests from crops in South Africa.
+The Zodarian cesari species (Araneae: Zodariidae) as specialised ant eating predators in four citrus groves (Monzo et al., 2013).
+Dippenaar-Schoeman et al., (2013) discussed five agrobiont spider species that might play an important role as natural control agents on crop pests in South Africa.
 The described species are Ostearius melanopygius, Pardosa crassipalpis, Cheiracanthium furculatum, Heliophanus pistaciae and Misumenops rubrodecoratus.

 Spiders in biocontrol

-Use of spiders as biocontrol agents is carried out by different researchers as they feed on wide range of pest like leafhoppers, thrips, aphids, caterpillars etc. Spiders are most dominant predators in many habitats, upto 550 individuals per square meter have been found in cereals.
+Use of spiders as biocontrol agents has been assessed by different researchers as they feed on wide range of pest like leafhoppers, thrips, aphids, caterpillars etc. Spiders are most dominant predators in many habitats, upto 550 individuals per square meter have been found in cereals.
 They are strictly carnivorous and a true predators emphasizes its use as biocontrol agent.
-The can capture 6000 individuals prey during whole of their life time.(Riechert SE,Lockley T (1984). arachnids in general and spiders in particular are effective predators of insects they could be employed in many bio-control programmes (Savory, 1977).
+The can capture 6000 individuals prey during whole of their life time(Riechert SE,Lockley T (1984).
+Arachnids in general and spiders in particular are effective predators of insects they could be employed in many bio-control programmes (Savory, 1977).

 Biocontrol in agricultural ecosystem

-Spiders have extensively reported to play an important role in suppressing pest population in agricultural ecosystem.
+Spiders have been extensively reported to play an important role in suppressing pest population in agricultural ecosystems.
 In rice fields, the population of green leafhopper (Kamal et al., 1992 ).
-Bhathal and Dhaliwal (1990 ) studied the feeding efficiency of six predators of white backed planthopper and reported that Salticus scenicus clerck was found to be the most efficient predator eating 4.95 nymphs/day.
-In cotton, the lynx spiders (Oxyopes salticus) were found to be the most abundant spider predators (Young and Lockley, 1985 and Dean and Sterling, 1987).
-Lynx spiders are cursorial hunters and are generally considered to be diurnal predators (Gertsch, 1949; Whitcomb et al., 1963 and Young and Lockely, 1985).
-Similarly, in pigeon pea, Thomisus shivajiensis Tikader (Thomisidae) and Clubiona abboti Kochi· (Clubionidae) were found to be the predominant predators of the blue butterfly, Lampides boetleus (Singh and Mavi ,1984).
+Bhathal and Dhaliwal (1990 ) studied the feeding efficiency of six predators of white backed planthopper and reported that Salticus scenicus (Clerck) was found to be the most efficient predator consuming 4.95 nymphs per day.
+In cotton, the lynx spiders (Oxyopes salticus) were found to be the most abundant spider predators (Young and Lockley, 1985; Dean and Sterling, 1987).
+Lynx spiders are cursorial hunters and are generally considered to be diurnal predators (Gertsch, 1949; Whitcomb et al., 1963; Young and Lockely, 1985).
+Similarly, in pigeon peas, Thomisus shivajiensis Tikader (Thomisidae) and Clubiona abboti Kochi· (Clubionidae) were found to be the predominant predators of the blue butterfly, Lampides boetleus (Singh and Mavi ,1984).

 Apart from agricultural crops, spiders also serve as efficient biocontrol agents m horticultural crops.
-Three species of Lycosids viz., Lyeosa birmaniea Gravely, Lyeosa ehaperi Simon and L. himalayensis Gravely were commonly found associated in the control of hemipterous insects on brinjal, okra and tomato (Anonymous, 1971).
+Three species of Lycosids viz., Lyeosa birmaniea Gravely, Lyeosa ehaperi l and L. himalayensis Gravely were commonly found associated with the control of hemipterous insects on brinjal, okra and tomato (Anonymous, 1971).
 Araneus sp. and Marpissa sp. along with Heteropoda sp., Phidippus sp. and Oxyopes pandae Tikader predated upon the nymphs of citrus Psylla, Diaphorina eitrikuw (Jandu, 1972).
-Though all species of spiders are predatory in nature, the potential use of spiders in biological control in agricultural ecosystems seems to be feasible only for the members of families Thomisidae, Araneidae, Lycosidae, Oxyopidae, Eresidae, Clubionidae and Hersilidae.
+Though all species of spiders are predatory in nature, the potential use of spiders in biological control in agricultural ecosystems seems to be feasible only for the members of families Thomisidae, Araneidae, Lycosidae, Oxyopidae, Eresidae, Clubionidae, and Hersilidae.

 Conclusion: